-Points of Contact Stakeholders Involved Method of Contact Screening Process The County receives a speed mitigation request from a resident (the party).
-The resident who is raising concerns County or Wellington County OPP website (fillable form), email, mail, telephone or through County Councillor The County communicates with the party to inform whether signatures should be collected, or if this area has been assessed within the last three years.
-The resident who is raising concerns Email and/or mail If applicable, the resident provides completed Table A.1 (petition form) to the County.
-The resident who is raising concerns Email and/or mail Assessing Speed Profile of Street If no subsequent investigation will be considered, the County shall contact the party to inform them of the initial assessment findings.
+Stakeholder Engagement Points of Contact Stakeholders Involved Method of Contact Screening Process 1.
+The County receives a speed mitigation request from the stakeholder.
+The resident who is raising concerns County or Wellington County OPP website (fillable form), email, mail, telephone or through County Councillor 2.
+The County communicates with the stakeholder to inform whether or not this area has been assessed within the last three years.
+The resident who is raising concerns Email and/or mail Assessing Speed Profile of Street 3.
+If no subsequent investigation will be considered, the County shall contact the party to inform them of the initial assessment findings.
 If a Speed Mitigation Plan will be prepared, the resident should be informed.
-The party and other residents Mail drop and/or email Developing a Speed Mitigation Plan After a suitable list of solutions has been identified and non-viable solutions are screened out, the final solution can be chosen by taking into account the characteristics of the County road and the root source of the speeding issue.
+The party and other residents Mail drop and/or email Developing a Speed Mitigation Plan 4.
+After a suitable list of solutions has been identified and non-viable solutions are screened out, the final solution can be chosen by taking into account the characteristics of the County road and the root source of the speeding issue.
 After a draft plan strategy has been developed, the final solution can be brought to stakeholders for review and discussion.
-All stakeholders will be contacted directly Notices will be posted on various social media platforms as well as on the County's website.
-Residents of the area will receive a mailed letter and those who signed the petition will receive an email as well.
+Notices will be posted on various social media platforms as well as on the County's website.
+Residents of the area will receive a mailed letter.